Best Flowering Herbs for Bees & Butterflies

 Purple blooms on flowering sage bushes.

-Common sage (Salvia officinalis) is a popular ingredient used in cooking many different types of dishes.
+Common sage is a popular ingredient used in cooking many different types of dishes.
 Though there are also non-edible varieties of sage – so read your labels of seed packet carefully.

 They love full sun and well drained soil.
 Many types of sage will perform very well in containers so they are a good choice for a backyard patio.
 The lovely purple flowers will attract many types of bees and butterflies.